konnected-io/docs/security-alarm-system/faq/konnected-with-existing-alarm.md

 ### Can I use Konnected to integrate my alarm system with SmartThings _and_ still keep my existing alarm panel?

 **Yes, but we don't think it's a good idea.** Konnected is designed to be a complete _replacement_ of your alarm system or an _alternative_ to a traditional alarm panel.
-Here's don't recommend using Konnected together with traditional system:
+Here's why we don't recommend using Konnected together with traditional system:

 1. It's more expensive and more complicated.
 You'll need to purchase a compatible _relay board_ for your brand of alarm panel.
 See below.